Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 A regular dosing/supply of calcium also supplies essential mineral Cations that again all reef inhabitants require.

 Use of popular Calcium Chloride Dehydrate products only or along with economy Soda Ash Sodium Carbonate products sold by discount bulk suppliers can result in a slow build up of sodium chloride even with a stable specific gravity or salinity, resulting in less than optimal ionic balance for your reef aquarium.
+This over time is generally difficult to measure by marine/reef keepers, with the result of marine aquarium keepers potentially looking in to incorrect reasons for declining results (such as lighting).

 This is where the 3 step AAP Balling Method is superior as NO additional Sodium Chloride is added nor is it concentrated.